Carlos Zannini

 Alberto Carlos Zannini (born 27 August 1954) is an Argentine lawyer and politician who was the Legal and Technical Secretary of the Presidency under presidents Néstor Kirchner and Cristina Fernández de Kirchner from 2003 to 2015.

 Zannini was described as “one of Kirchner’s most trusted men” and as “the power behind the President.”
-It has been said that his key attribute is his ability “to interpret the decisions of Cristina Kirchner” and to take “the political decisions of Néstor and Cristina Kirchner throughout the ‘winning decade’ and translated them into decrees, resolutions, and bills.”
+It has been said that his key attribute was his ability “to interpret the decisions of Cristina Kirchner” and to take “the political decisions of Néstor and Cristina Kirchner throughout the ‘winning decade’ and translated them into decrees, resolutions, and bills.”

 He is nicknamed “El Chino” (The Chinese) because of “his admiration during his youth for the policies of Mao Tse-tung (Mao Zedong) in the People's Republic of China.”

 Early life

 Zannini was born in the small town of Villa Nueva, in eastern Córdoba Province.
 His father was a bricklayer and his mother was a housewife.
 In his childhood he was a serious tennis player.

 He began to be active in politics in the 1970s, with the rise to power of Héctor Cámpora and the third presidency of Juan Perón.
 He considered himself a Maoist and belonged to a Maoist group called the Communist Vanguard.

 After the 1976 coup because of his membership in the Communist Vanguard, Zannini was arrested and held in the prison of La Plata for four years.
 Eventually he was released and completed law school.
 In 1982, Zannini organized “the Peronist boys” in El Carmen.

 He was invited by a friend, Roberto Arizmendi, to move to Río Gallegos.
 There he met Néstor Kirchner in 1984, who was then an emerging politician and lawyer, and Cristina Fernández.